 The District shall comply with applicable statutes and regulations which protect the privacy of persons who have a communicable disease.
+The Chancellor shall ensure that administrative procedures are sufficient to maintain the strictest confidence concerning

 Education

 The Chancellor shall develop and maintain a comprehensive educational program regarding HIV infection for students and employees.